Jalen Brooks: Dallas Cowboys

-On August 26, 2025, Brooks was waived by the Cowboys as part of final roster cuts and re-signed to the practice squad the next day.
-He was released on October 25.
+In 2025, he was pushed farther down the depth chart during preseason.
+He was waived as part of final roster cuts and re-signed to the practice squad the next day On August 27, 2025.
+In Week 5, he was elevated to play against the New York Jets, but suffered a knee injury.
+He was released on October 25 with an injury settlement.